MBlinkCloudDev/terraform-basic-template/README.md

 $ terraform plan -out main.tfplan <br>
 (save execution-plan in file "main.tfplan")

--> "terraform.tfstate" is created, is the single source of truth of your infrastructure provisioning (from the execution-plan)
+-> "terraform.tfstate" is created; it is the single source of truth of your infrastructure provisioning (from the execution-plan)

 ### apply execution plan (apply changes to Azure - add, change, destroy)
 $ terraform apply main.tfplan